ianfoster/safedata/Content/projects.md

 In each case, I want to see:

-* Evaluation via application to non-triv data
+* Evaluation via application on realistic data

-In each case, it will be important to document any code that you use, by providing an [artifact evaluation appendix[(http://ctuning.org/ae/submission.html) for your paper.
+In each case, it will be important to document any code that you use, by providing an [artifact evaluation appendix](http://ctuning.org/ae/submission.html) for your paper.

 ## Milestones